MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 them to XC / YC.

-The :varlink:`gencost_kLev_select` option allows the user to select the vertical level of a 3D field, thereby creating a 2D field out of that slice which is used for the cost computation.
-For example, drifter velocities correspond to the second depth level of the grid used in ECCOv4, so velocities are selected from this depth level to compare to the drifter observations.
-The user can specify this in ``data.ecco`` with: ``gencost_kLev_select( i ) = 2``, where i is replaced with the index for that cost function term.
+The :varlink:`gencost_kLev_select` option allows the user to select the vertical level of a 3D model field, thereby creating a 2D field out of that slice which is used for the cost computation.
+For example, drifter velocities correspond to the second depth level of the grid used in ECCOv4, so model velocities are selected from this depth level to compare to the drifter observations.
+The user can specify this in ``data.ecco`` with:
+:varlink:`gencost_kLev_select` ``( i ) = 2``, where i is replaced with the
+index for that cost function term.

 .. table:: Run-time parameters used in formulating generic cost functions and
            defined via `ecco_gencost_nml`` namelist in ``data.ecco``.
 All